neos/neos-development-collection/Neos.Neos/Documentation/References/CommandReference.rst

 ``--roles``
   A comma separated list of roles to assign.
 Examples: "Editor, Acme.Foo:Reviewer ``--authentication-provider``
   Name of the authentication provider to use for the new account.
-Example: "Neos.Neos:Default
+Example: "Neos.Neos:Backend"